andreoss/urxvt-context/README.md

 # urxvt-context

-A script which switches background colod based on running process.
+A script which switches background colour based on running process.

 ## Installation